ag2718/ag2718/README.md

-I'm Aarush, a student at MIT studying computer science and engineering along with physics.
+I'm Aarush, a student at MIT studying CS/AI and physics.

-My current interests span software + systems engineering, ML/AI, and digital HW design — I also love working on problems at the intersections of these fields.
-Check out my pinned repositories to see some of the projects I've been working on!
+My current interests span software + systems engineering, ML/AI, and hardware and digital design, especially problems at the intersections of these fields.
+Check out my pinned repositories to see some of the projects I've worked on!

 Email: [aarushg@mit.edu](mailto:aarushg@mit.edu)